 - The filing fee for the court

-If an agreement is not able to be reached with the other parent, and you want to start legal proceedings, we recommend you get in touch with a family lawyer.
-Take advantage of our obligation-free consultation to find out your options.
+If an agreement is not able to be reached with the other parent and you want to start legal proceedings, we recommend you get in touch with a family lawyer.
+Take advantage of our obligation-free consultation to explore your options.